-It dictates the microphone pointing directions of the recorder and it’s also known as the The different sound pick-up directions include; omnidirectional, bi-directional and unidirectional.
+It dictates the microphone pointing directions of the recorder.
+And it’s also known as the different sound pick-up directions which include; omnidirectional, bi-directional and unidirectional.

-The small handheld digital recorders that use the built-in ominidirectional microphones capture the sound sources from all 360 degrees directions.
+The small handheld digital recorders that use the built-in omnidirectional microphones capture the sound sources from all 360 degrees directions.

-If it utilize the bi-directional microphone, then the digital recorder is made to capture the sound sources from front and back directions only.
+If it utilizes the bi-directional microphone, then the digital recorder is made to capture the sound sources from the front and back directions only.

 And the unidirectional microphone only pick-up the sound source that is undeviatingly in the front direction of the digital recorder.
 It will allow the recording sounds more isolated with more clarity.
 Therefore, it’s more suitable for recording the singer or musician solo performance by blocking out all the unrelated surrounding ambient noise.